-What is Trend Analysis?
+What Is Trend Analysis?

-Trend analysis involves collecting the information from multiple time periods and plotting the collected information on the horizontal line with the objective to find actionable patterns from the given information.
+Trend analysis involves collecting the information from multiple periods and plotting the collected information on a horizontal line to find actionable patterns from the given information.
 In Finance, Trend Analysis is used for Technical analysis and Accounting analysis of stocks.

 #1 – Uptrend